Analyzing Mandiant (MNDT) & Its Competitors

 |2.56

-Mandiant presently has a consensus target price of $19.00, indicating a potential upside of 0.26%.
-As a group, “Computer peripheral equipment, not elsewhere classified” companies have a potential upside of 7.70%.
-Given Mandiant’s competitors stronger consensus rating and higher possible upside, analysts clearly believe Mandiant has less favorable growth aspects than its competitors.
+Mandiant presently has a consensus target price of $19.00, indicating a potential upside of 10.40%.
+As a group, “Computer peripheral equipment, not elsewhere classified” companies have a potential upside of 13.60%.
+Given Mandiant’s competitors stronger consensus rating and higher probable upside, analysts clearly believe Mandiant has less favorable growth aspects than its competitors.

-Mandiant has a beta of 0.96, meaning that its share price is 4% less volatile than the S&P 500.
-Comparatively, Mandiant’s competitors have a beta of 1.52, meaning that their average share price is 52% more volatile than the S&P 500.

 Summary